Quick Facts: Earning an Ed.D. in Kentucky

 Eastern Kentucky University

-EKU graduate students may be eligible for some general scholarships, but it’s always best to ask if doctorate in education students are classified as “graduate.”
-If so, full-time students can look into Graduate Assistantships.
-Employees of EKU’s current corporate partners may also qualify for a tuitioin discount.
+Full-time students can look into Graduate Assistantships.
+Employees of EKU’s current corporate partners may also qualify for a tuition discount.

 Morehead State University